 The Tesla Cliff Crash is Yet Another Cry for Help

 In January, Dharmesh Patel tried to kill himself and his family.
 The tragedy unveils glaring gaps in mental health resources for South Asian men.

 Reetika Vazirani, the Forgotten Poet We Should All Know

 The Indian American was a pioneer of diasporic poetry.
-Yet, 20 years ago, she took the life of her son and her own.
+Twenty years after she took her son’s life and her own, few remember her brilliance.

 How Horlicks, Bournvita, and Complan Took Over India

 World War I, celebrity ads, and scare tactics ensured that a Western concoction became a mainstay for the subcontinent and its diaspora.